orbisoperations/catalyst/README.md

 8. Login to the Github repository and navigate to the `Actions` tab.
 Select the `Deploy to Production` workflow.
 9. Use the `Run workflow` button to trigger the workflow.
 10. Test your changes on the `production` environment at the subdomain `orbis.intelops.io`.(or `customer.intelops.io`)

+## Security Considerations

+Catalyst is built with security as a foundational principle:

+- **Authentication**: JWT-based with asymmetric cryptography
+- **Authorization**: Relationship-based access control (RelBAC)
+- **Data Isolation**: Clear boundaries between organizations
+- **Token Management**: Comprehensive token validation and revocation
+- **Access Control**: Fine-grained permissions based on user roles
+- **Transport Security**: All communication over HTTPS
+- **Edge Security**: Validation at the edge through Cloudflare Workers

+## Learn More

+For detailed information about each component, please refer to the individual READMEs in the respective directories.